Computing (Information and Communication Technology)

 Implementation

-Computing is taught for one session per week through the Rising Stars, Switched On Computing scheme of work but also woven into other subjects wherever possible.
+Computing is taught for one session per week through the interactive Purple Mash scheme of work but also woven into other subjects wherever possible.
 Through using a range of iPads, data-loggers, digital cameras, laptops and other technology, pupils will develop their confidence and understand that computing is all around us and plays a huge part in our daily lives.
 During creative, practical lessons, pupils are taught computer literacy and coding skills.
 Pupils will learn how to stay safe online and be taught what to do if they ever feel unsafe on the internet.
 Internet safety is taken extremely seriously at Shavington Primary School and we invite parents to attend an e-safety meeting to educate them how to keep their children safe outside school too.
 We have an e-safety squad that promote online safety.

 Impact